mitodl/edx-sysadmin/README.rst

 Testing
 ~~~~~~~

-edx-sysadmin tests are dependednt on edx-platform that's why they can only be run from inside of lms shell
+edx-sysadmin tests are dependent on edx-platform that's why they can only be run from inside of lms shell

 .. code-block::